 - Mental Health Care

 - Learning Disability Nursing

 - Children's Nursing

-You'll be assessed throughout the programme in both theory and practice elements.
+You'll be assessed throughout the programme in both theoretical and practice elements.
 A variety of assessment methods, including presentations, essays, reports and exams will be used.

 As with all medical degrees, plenty of time will be devoted to practical work, including hours spent on long hospital ward shifts.
-These will also be used to determine whether you are fit for nursing.
+This time will also be monitored to determine whether you are fit for nursing.

 Examples of taught MAs and research degrees at postgraduate level include a PgDip in Community Health Nursing, MSc Advanced Practice, MPhil Nursing and Midwifery, MSc Addiction Nursing and a straight master's in Nursing.

 As well as a traditional adult nurse, you could get a job as a midwife, home visitor, learning disability and mental health issue specialist, paramedic, paediatrician, counsellor or social worker.
 You could even specialise in areas such as operating theatres, elderly care or intensive care.